defano/wyldcard/README.md

 HyperCard's native language, _HyperTalk_, is an event-driven scripting language.
 Scripts are attached to user interface elements called _parts_ and are triggered by user actions called _events_.
 (There is no singular "main" script in HyperTalk.)

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and converted to a number, boolean, or list depending on the context of its use.
-HyperCard does not allow nonsensical conversions: Adding `5` to `hello` produces a syntax error.
+HyperCard does not allow nonsensical conversions: `5 + "huh?"` produces a syntax error.

-Keywords and symbols (variables) in the HyperTalk language are case insensitive.
-Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`.
+Keywords and symbols in the HyperTalk language are case insensitive.
+Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`; `field "my field"` refers to the same part as `field "My Field"`.
 Comments are preceded by `--`.

 A simple script to prompt the user to enter their name then greet them might look like: